 Projects

-Find information about my current and past projects below.
+Find information about my current and past projects below - grouped by topic.

 Where applicable, collaborators leading those projects are highlighted.